EVA Air: Special liveries

-In 2017, the first three of the Hello Kitty jets, Hello Kitty with Magic Stars, Hello Kitty Loves Apples, and Hello Kitty Around the World were re-themed into Bad Badtz-Maru Travel Fun, Joyful Dream, and Celebration Flight respectively.
-At the same time, the Gudetama Comfort Flight were added onto the A321, and the Hello Kitty Speed Puff and Hello Kitty Happy Music were phased out.
+In 2017, the first three of the Hello Kitty jets were re-themed into Bad Badtz-Maru Travel Fun, Joyful Dream, and Celebration Flight respectively.
+At the same time, the Gudetama-themed Comfort Flight was added onto the A321, and the Hello Kitty Speed Puff and Hello Kitty Happy Music were phased out.

-In November 2024, an Airbus A321-200 was painted in the Hello Kitty Pinky jet.
+In November 2024, an Airbus A321-200 was painted in the Hello Kitty Pinky livery.